Mohammed-Azab/EduSync_UniCalenderGenerator/README.md

 Follow the prompts to enter course details.
 The script will generate `.ics` files in the `output/` directory.

 ## Contributing
-Feel free to fork the project, make improvements, and submit a pull request!
+Contributions are welcome!
+Feel free to fork the repository, make improvements, and submit a pull request.

 ## License
-MIT License
+This project is licensed under the [MIT License](LICENSE).